 Save the Chimps rescued me in September 2002 when it took custody of the chimpanzees at the Coulston Foundation.
 I was found living alone in a small and barren cage in a building dubbed “the Dungeon” because of its similar qualities.
 I was depressed and emaciated and my arm bore the scars of self-mutilation.
 I slept sitting up and facing the wall of my cage.

 I was one of Save the Chimps’ most immediate concerns.
 I was moved out of the Dungeon and introduced to a young male named Ragan, who became my first friend.
 Since then I have made many new friends, including everyone at Save the Chimps who takes care of me.
 Thanks to the friendship of my chimpanzee family, as well as the dedication of my veterinarians and caregivers, I gradually stopped injuring my arm.
 I moved to Florida in February of 2010, and have been enjoying island life ever since!

-In fact, Bobby has become an essential group member.
-He is often the chimp that helps new chimps transition into the family.
-He is patient and kind, and everyone loves Bobby so much that they seem to think, if Bobby likes the new kid, he must be ok.
-He is a natural at keeping the peace and once he steps in, all of the chimps respond with respect.
-Part of what earns chimps like Bobby this kind of respect is how he treats others on a daily basis.
-He is friendly to everyone in his group and every day he can be seen playing, grooming, or relaxing with any number of the chimps in his family.
+In fact, I have become an essential group member.
+I help new chimps transition into the family and am patient and kind.
+I am a natural at keeping the peace and once I step in, all of the chimps respond with respect.
+Part of what earns chimps like me this kind of respect is how we treat others on a daily basis.
+I am friendly to everyone in my group and every day can be seen playing, grooming, or relaxing with my family.